Minigomango/Prostate-Cancer-Detection/README.md

 ### Problem :

-Heart Attack is a chronic health condition that affects how your heart pumps blood throughout your body.
-It is not a disease but a phenomena, where there are sudden cardiac arrests.
-Having healthy, low-cholesterol food, and being active can really help in reducing the chances of cardiac arrest.
+Prostate cancer is one of the most common types of cancer.
+Many prostate cancers grow slowly and are confined to the prostate gland, where they may not cause serious harm.
+However, while some types of prostate cancer grow slowly and may need minimal or even no treatment, other types are aggressive and can spread quickly.

 ### Solution:

-This Web app will help you to predict whether a person has chances of cardiac arrest or is prone to get it in future by analysing the values of several features using the Decision Tree Classifier.
+This Web app will help you to predict whether a person has chances of cardiac arrest or is prone to get it in future by analysing the values of several features using the Random Forest Classifier.

 ### Idea:
 Building an application that can predict the occurrence of a cardiac arrest or the possible causes of it by indicating the highly relevant factors.